-A simple catenary calculator (no swell) can also be found here (with an obvious mistake in the formula shown, but the program appears to be correct): http://abc-moorings.weebly.com/catenary-calculator.html
+A simple catenary calculator (no swell or gusts) can also be found here (with an obvious mistake in the formula shown, but the program appears to be correct): http://abc-moorings.weebly.com/catenary-calculator.html

 This one I find a bit difficult to use (plus it is operating with ft and lb, which is not my world 😉 ).
 Also, it seems not geared towards anchoring: https://www.spaceagecontrol.com/calccabl.htm

 A very nice snubber calculator can be found here: https://www.snubberhead.com.
 It uses the same approach as I do, to take the vessel velocity at anchor as a measure for the kinetic energy the vessel has attained, which then needs to be absorbed in the anchor gear.

 And here is a simple calculator for working out the wind force given wind speed and effective windage area: https://www.engineeringtoolbox.com/wind-load-d_1775.html

 And the famous late Robert Smith’s Ground Tackle Load Tables interpolating real measurements of anchor loads for a variety of vessels: http://www.plaisance-pratique.com/IMG/pdf/30-17-Smith.pdf

 Harald Melwisch was one of the first, if not the first, to point out the physics of dynamical anchoring in the German speaking community: http://haraldmelwisch.at/ankern.html and https://www.sfv-strongbow.com/images/Toernberater/MathAnkern.pdf